One visit to South Dakota’s Badlands won’t be enough.

-The Badlands are far more chaotic.
+The Badlands are Far More Chaotic

 The striations in the landscape change with each moment the sun sinks lower.
 Sitting in lawn chairs or on blankets as you would to enjoy a Hawaiian sunset, you feel the folks around you holding their breath, waiting, waiting.

-To one side of the road there are formations that appear to be overgrown toadstools, or if you have a big imagination, Fred Flintstone’s home.
+Roadside are formations that appear to be overgrown toadstools, or if you have a big imagination, Fred Flintstone’s home.

 At the end of June you can expect a multitude of wildflowers to provide you with a kaleidoscope array of colors.
 Ah, nature!
-Let me photograph you and you and oh wait! there’s another one!
+Let me photograph you and you and oh wait!
+There’s another one!

 If you’re lucky, and quiet, you’ll glimpse a blue bird balanced perfectly on a spent yucca stem.

-244,000 dazzling acres to explore
+Size – 244,000 dazzling acres to explore

-This is the main visitor’s center and worth stopping.
+The Ben Reifel Visitor Center – This is the main visitor’s center and worth stopping.

 Wall, South Dakota

 Wall is the closest little town just off Interstate 90.
 There’s a nice visitor’s center with helpful rangers, a gift store and a museum.
-Wall is a pure tourist town, but don’t let the trappings of that atmosphere stop you from exploring—and by all means, visit the ice cream shoppe.
+Wall is a pure tourist town, but don’t let the trappings of that atmosphere stop you from exploring.
+And by all means, visit the ice cream shoppe.